Ytterhogdals IK

 Ytterhogdals IK is a Swedish football club located in Ytterhogdal.
-They currently compete in Division 2 Norrland, the fourth tier of Swedish football.
+They currently compete in Division 2 Norra Svealand, the fourth tier of Swedish football.

 Background

-Ytterhogdals IK currently plays in Division 2 Jämtland/Härjedalen which is the fourth tier of Swedish football.
+Ytterhogdals IK currently plays in Division 2 Norra Svealand which is the fourth tier of Swedish football.
 They play their home matches at the Svedjevallen in Ytterhogdal.

 The club is affiliated to Jämtland-Härjedalens Fotbollförbund.

 In October 2017, former Garforth Town boss Adrian Costello was appointed as manager of the club before the 2018 season start.